SB-9: Two-Unit Homes and Parcel Subdivisions

 Is My Parcel Eligible?

-• The application form below includes a Zoning criteria checklist to establish eligibility of a single-family residential zoned parcel.
+• The application form includes a Zoning criteria checklist to establish eligibility of a single-family residential zoned parcel.
 Please review it carefully for details not listed here.

 • Only parcels that are zoned single-family residential in the RH zone and not within the Very High Fire Hazard Severity Zone (VHFHSZ) may be considered.
 Please check this online Zoning Map to see if your parcel is within the single-family residential zones and outside of the VHFHSZ.
 However, location alone does not establish eligibility.